MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 Coaxial Digital

-Connect the Coaxial cable for transmission of digital Audio signals to your playback device or your amplifier.
+Connect the coaxial cable for transmission of digital audio signals to your playback device or amplifier.

-- Plug the Audio jack into the corresponding socket on your playback device or your amplifi er.
-In the "Audio setup" menu select the "Audio Out" submenu Page 61, "Audio Setup".
-Please see the operating instructions of the connected device for the correct setting.
+- Plug the audio jack into the corresponding socket on your playback device or amplifier.
+In the "Audio setup" menu, select the "Audio Out" submenu (see page 61, "Audio Setup").
+Please refer to the operating instructions of the connected device for the correct setting.

 Optical Digital

-Connect an optical cable for transmitting the digital audio signal with your playback device or amplifier.
+Connect an optical cable for transmitting the digital audio signal to your playback device or amplifier.

 - Insert the optical plug into the socket on the rear of the device.

-- Insert the optical plug into the corresponding socket of your play-back device or amplifier.
-In the "Audio setup" menu select the "Audio Out" submenu Page 61, "Audio Setup".
-Please see the operating instructions of the connected device for the correct setting.
+- Insert the optical plug into the corresponding socket of your playback device or amplifier.
+In the "Audio setup" menu, select the "Audio Out" submenu (see page 61, "Audio Setup").
+Please refer to the operating instructions of the connected device for the correct setting.

 Fig. 2/23